M0hKhatib/Firewall-Hybird_simulation/README.md

 **Usage**: Run the script to simulate 60 seconds of network traffic at 10 packets per second, generating logs and visualizations for analysis.

-Perfect for researchers, students, or professionals exploring network security simulations!